BUDDHISM, DUKKHA, and REPETITIONS

 These extreme words, craving and clinging, severely limit the understanding of Buddhism and its universal relevance.

-However, the everyday sense of: "that craving which gives rise to fresh rebirth" is: "that wanting which leads to fresh repetition".
+The everyday sense of: "that craving which gives rise to fresh rebirth" is: "that wanting which leads to fresh repetition".

 Of special note is a translation from The Pali Tipitaka, where the origin of Dukkha is "this craving that occurs again and again" – the Pali word normally translated as "rebirth" can obviously also be translated as "again and again".